I always select "Create your own character", so I can't give any advice about the preset characters.

 All that said, let's begin the game.

 You begin at a Hilltop.
-Go northwest.
-Examine the billboard and weeds.
+Go northwest to Edge of Storms.
+Read the billboard.
+Examine the weeds.
+(Uh... thanks, Better Homes and Underground Empires?)
+These are spenseweeds, which have healing properties.
 Get a weed.
 Go southeast and east twice to the Wharf.
 Examine the water.
 Get the driftwood (shillelagh).
+Examine the sailor's painting.
 Go west and south and get the rusty lantern.
 Open the door and go west twice.
 Get the thrown dagger and wield it.
 Go west.
 Examine the onion.
 Open the cellar door.
-Save the game and go down.
+Turn on the lantern.
+Save the game and go down to the Wine Cellar.

 For Your Amusement:

-Repeatedly say hello sailor around the old sailor.
+At the Wharf, repeatedly say hello sailor around the old sailor.

-Ask the cook about himself.
+In the Kitchen, ask the cook about himself.